-In a small skillet, over medium heat, melt 1 tbsp butter until just starts to bubble.
+- In a small skillet, over medium heat, melt 1 tablespoon butter until just starts to bubble.
 Add fresh sage leaves.
 Fry until sage leaves start to change color, turning frequently.
 Don't let the burner get too hot, turn heat down if necessary.
 You don't want the butter to burn.

-Remove sage leaves and lie on paper towel to dry.
-Set aside browned butter you used to fry sage leaves.
-You will add this to your burger mix.
+- Remove the sage leaves and drain on a paper towel.
+Set aside the browned butter you used to fry sage leaves, this will be added to the ground turkey mixture.

-Place ground turkey and leftover turkey stuffing in medium sized mixing bowl.
-Crumble 6 of the sage leaves into the bowl, then top with the browned butter from frying the sage leaves.
+- Place the ground turkey and leftover turkey stuffing in medium sized mixing bowl.
+Crumble 6 of the sage leaves into the bowl, then top with the reserved browned butter.
 Mix together with hands until combined.

-Spray slider pan with cooking spray.
-Shape ground turkey mixture into mini burger bites and place in slider pan.
+- Spray slider pan with cooking spray.
+Shape ground turkey mixture into 2 ounce burgers and place in slider pan.
 Put lid on top of slider pan and place pan over medium high heat and cook until burgers are done (about 5-7 minutes).
 Remove from heat.
 Leave lid on top of burgers until ready to assemble.

-Combine mayonnaise, cranberry sauce, and lime juice until well blended.
+- Combine the mayonnaise, cranberry sauce, and lime juice until well blended.